Activities

 Lorena Koppel

-Try adding these into your daily routine and watch your child start to understand other people's feelings a bit better!
+Try adding these fun empathy activities for kids to practice at home and school, and watch your child understand other people's feelings better!

 Uploaded on: